 - a.
-Contact the electric cooperative or municipal electric utility as soon as you know you cannot pay the amount you owe.
-If you cannot pay all the money you owe at one time, the utility shall offer you a payment plan that spreads payments evenly over at least 12 months.
+Contact the utility as soon as you know you cannot pay the amount you owe.
+If you cannot pay all the money you owe at one time, the utility may offer you a payment plan that spreads payments evenly over at least 12 months.
 The plan may be longer depending on your financial situation. - b.
 If you have not made the payments you promised in a previous payment plan with the utility and still owe money, you may qualify for a second payment agreement under certain conditions. - c.
-If you do not make the payments you promise, the utility may shut off your electric service on one day's notice unless all the money you owe the utility is paid or you enter into another payment agreement.
+If you do not make the payments you promise, the utility may shut off your utility service on one day's notice unless all the money you owe the utility is paid or you enter into another payment agreement.